ClojureBridge/organizing/People,-Subcommittees,-and-GTD.md

 * Alex Chaffee
 * Other people!

-### Social Media Doers
+### Online Presence Keepers
-Mary Jenn now has keys to the Facebook page and is collecting success stories of RailsBridge students, teachers, and volunteers.
+Ilén Zazueta-Hall is the point person for updates to the main Railsbridge site, http://www.railsbridge.org, and Mary Jenn has keys to the Facebook page and is collecting success stories of RailsBridge students, teachers, and volunteers.
+* Ilén Zazueta-Hall
 * Mary Jenn

 ### Non-profit Status Subcommittee of Delight